 The original IR35 rules (2000) are designed to ensure that contractors who are effectively employees are taxed as such, even if they are engaged through an intermediary.

-If a contractor is deemed to be ‘inside IR35’ by a client operating the Off Payroll rules, the client must provide the contractor company with a status determination statement which details its decision.
+If a client operating the Off Payroll rules deems a contractor to be ‘inside IR35,’ the client must provide the contractor company with a status determination statement detailing its decision.

 The client is then responsible for calculating and deducting any employment taxes owed by the contractor’s company during the assignment.